Hospital Maternity Ward Significantly Decreases NICU Admissions with Shamaym

 The ward’s director, Prof. Raed Salim, turned to Shamaym to implement aviation-based debriefing practices in an effort to achieve superior outcomes.
-“The simplicity of the method enabled us to use it in our crazy lack of time environment,” said Prof. Salim.
+“The simplicity of the method enabled us to use it in our crazy time-starved environment,” said Prof. Salim.

 With an innovative spirit and a desire to engender true change, Emek’s delivery ward joined forces with Shamaym to implement simple and effective individual and team-based learning, improve communication between team members, and ultimately reduce medical error in order to reach superior outcomes for mothers and newborns.

-Over the course of 18 months delivery ward physicians, led by Prof. Salim, regularly debriefed using the Shamaym Platform’s mobile application.
-The mobile application offered the team an easily accessible space to quickly record and share lessons and best practices.<br>
+Delivery ward physicians, led by Prof. Salim, regularly debrief using the Shamaym Platform’s mobile application.
+The mobile application offers the team an easily accessible space to quickly record and share lessons and best practices.

 Simultaneously, the staff participated in workshops at the team, managerial, and executive levels, where they had an opportunity to learn hands-on, share experiences in person, and hold each other accountable for their mutual improvement.
 Among other outputs, these workshops led to the creation of a birth checklist to keep all staff members on track.